-You will only be taxed at the Taxing Point to the extent the Tax Market Value of the shares on the date your relevant employment ceased is greater than the amount determined by multiplying the number of Loan Shares by \$7.40 and then subtracting from the total \$1.00.
+You will only be taxed at the Taxing Point to the extent the Tax Market Value of the shares at the Taxing Point is greater than the amount determined by multiplying the number of Loan Shares by \$7.40 and then subtracting from the total \$1.00.

-If you sell your shares within 30 days of your relevant employment ceasing you will be taxed on the sales proceeds less the amount determined by multiplying the number of Loan Shares by \$7.40 and then subtracting from the total \$1.00.
+If you sell your shares within 30 days of the Taxing Point you will be taxed on the sales proceeds less the amount determined by multiplying the number of Loan Shares by \$7.40 and then subtracting from the total \$1.00.
+No allowable deduction or capital loss may be available if this amount is negative.